 - The best training time for night owls is immediately upon waking up.
 A quick workout will refresh you, boost your focus, and get your bodily functions on the right track.

 - Exercising before work is another good option for as long as you do not drain yourself completely and nod off at your desk during work hours.

-> - A quick trip to the gym during the office break is a real gem for back shifters.
-Thanks to the growing number of fitness facilities open 24/7 such as Non Stop Fitness Gym, this workout agenda will produce much better results than unstructured or after-work exercises.
+- A quick trip to the gym during the office break is a real gem for back shifters.
+Thanks to the growing number of fitness facilities open 24/7 such as the Non-Stop Fitness Gym, this workout agenda will produce much better results than unstructured or after-work exercises.

-> - Outside the gym, bodyweight and total-body exercises including push-ups, squats, ab roll-outs, pull-ups, and split squats will help build strong, lean muscles with no extra equipment required.
+- Outside the gym, bodyweight and total-body exercises including push-ups, squats, ab roll-outs, pull-ups, and split squats will help build strong, lean muscles with no extra equipment required.

-> Fueling properly during overnight shifts is essential even without workouts in the agenda.
-With trainings in the mix, however, both solid meals and hydration need to be prepared with greater care.
+Fueling properly during overnight shifts is essential even without workouts on the agenda.
+With training in the mix, however, both solid natural food, meals, and hydration need to be prepared with greater care.

-> - Black coffee and tea are a better source of caffeine to help you stay alert during an all-nighter.
+- Black coffee and tea are better sources of caffeine to help you stay alert during an all-nighter.
 In case you are hankering after liquid food, make a smoothie or shake before work.